IAmZero247/SQL_Learning/SQL/02_Sql_Commands/Datatypes.md

 # Oracle Datatypes
 ------------

-## INSERT SYNTAX - Adding new data to sample Table

 *  Datatype >>> It is used to define the type of the value to be holded in the database column